Eat Well. Live Well.

-NetNutrition is an online tool that will be available for you to use to view menu allergens and nutrition information for items served in both of our Market Places.
+NetNutrition is an online tool that will be available for you to use to view menu allergens and nutrition information for items served in all of our Market Places.
 By using NetNutrition, you can filter by dining location, allergens, and other preferences such as vegan and vegetarian options.
 This program can help you make more informed choices while dining with us.

 Summer Camp Nutrition Information

 University of Iowa Housing and Dining is excited to host summer camps for students, but we understand that it presents challenges for both parents and their children.
 Whether it is a specific allergy or your child's diet that concerns you, we are able to accommodate!
 Nutrition and allergy information is available for both market place locations online, but further questions should be directed to Laura Croteau, RD, LD several weeks before the summer camp or program begins.

 University of Iowa Housing & Dining continually strives to improve our dietary needs accommodations.
 In order to improve our processes, we encourage you to take the survey below.
 All information collected in this survey is confidential.